 When cleaning the mirror, use a paper towel or similar material dampened with glass cleaner.
 Do not spray glass cleaner directly on the mirror as this could damage the mirror housing.

 Outside Power Heated Mirrors

-The vehicle has outside heated power mirrors.
+Your vehicle may have outside heated power mirrors.

 The power mirror control is located on the driver's door.

 To adjust the power mirrors, do the following: